 This tutorial assumes that you already know the basics of languages that are used for storing and transferring data, such as XML and JSON.

-Before going further, let’s understand the definition of YAML.
-As the definition on www.yaml.org states, “YAML is a human-friendly, data serialization standard for all programming languages.”
+Before going further, you need to understand the definition of YAML.
+According to yaml.org, “YAML is a human-friendly, data serialization standard for all programming languages.”